 - Finally, you will see the Upper Limit of the groups and the Frequencies both in a table and chart.

-In this article, we have demonstrated 3 easy methods to Create a Grouped Frequency Distribution in Excel.
+In this article, we have demonstrated 3 easy methods to create a grouped frequency distribution in Excel.
 I hope these methods will help you to perform your tasks easily.
 Furthermore, we have also added the practice book at the beginning of the article.
 To test your skills, you can download it to exercise.
-Visit the ExcelDemy website for more articles like this.
-Last of all, if you have any suggestions or queries, feel free to ask in the comment section below.
+Lastly, if you have any suggestions or queries, feel free to ask in the comment section below.